nicklansley/nick-stable-diffusion/README.md

 The request will be queued and the scheduler will pick it up and process it.
 The scheduler will then send the results back to the frontend web server which will then send the results back to the web page.

+If you wish to include words or phrases in your prompt that you don't want the AI to use, you can surround them with square brackets.
+For example, if you type in the prompt: "english market town [people]" then the AI will try to generate images of an English market town with no people.
+There can be more than one word or phrase in square brackets, and several groups of square brackets can be used in a prompt.

 Once the images appear, hover over them with your mouse to make them much bigger.
 You can drag them onto your desktop with your mouse to save them outside the library.